saysimple/saysimple-plugin-devkit/README.md

 The `name` and `description` are shown to the end user to display your app.

-Data Required is an array of strings it notifies what kind of data will be sent to your app by the Saysimple platform.
+Data Required is an array of strings that notifies what kind of data will be sent to your app by the Saysimple platform.

 The array can exist of the following data types

 * __contact__ \
-  The user that sent a message to the saysimple.
+  The user that sent a message to Saysimple.
 * __contact_metadata__ \
   Custom data about the contact, this can be different for every customer.
 * __agent__ \